 Bridal sizes run smaller than streetwear sizes, aka regular clothes.
 You’re considered a plus-size bride if you normally wear a size 14 or higher, which would be a size 16 in bridal.
 Most designers do offer plus sizes, but many stores only carry samples in sizes 8, 10 and 12.
 Call your local bridal store before you go shopping to ensure that they'll be able to accommodate you.

 Trying on the dress you love in your size will eliminate return policy fears — you don't want to get stuck with a dress that doesn’t fit — and help you envision exactly how it'll look on the big day.
-Check out great sources like Alfred Angelo and David's Bridal (which carries sizes up to 26W).
+Check out great sources like David's Bridal (which carries sizes up to 26W).
 Some designers, like Bonny, also offer collections exclusively for plus-size brides.
 Whether your dream dress is sweet, sophisticated or dramatic, you're sure to find a gown that flatters your figure.

 3. Choose figure-flattering fabrics.